IRCAD/sight/libs/core/core/README.md

 # sight::core

 Lowest library in _Sight_.
 It defines core classes, communication, logging and threading mechanisms.
-It alo brings the runtime library used to discover and load modules.
+It also brings the runtime library used to discover and load modules.

 ## Structure